gredinger/fury/README.opinions.md

 Stop trying to shoehorn sysadmin into non-programming-language config files.
-The end result will just be programs written in a bizarre dialect of brainfuck, with no tests.
+The end result will just be programs written in a bizarre dialect of something, with no tests.

 # What does my ideal config mgmt system look like?